chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 -----------------------------------------------------
 .. tag install_server_ha_drbd_gre_tunnels

-.. warning:: This option is sometimes necessary when the Chef server is configured for high availability using DRBD.
+.. warning:: This option is sometimes necessary when the Chef Server is configured for high availability using DRBD.

 Occasionally, a GRE tunnel will be required to handle the VRRP traffic.
 To accomplish this, set the following in ``/var/opt/opscode/keepalived/bin/tunnel.sh`` on the back-end server that will be used for bootstrapping: